 Medications left unsecured in the home can lead to misuse, resulting in serious health consequences for adults and children.
 Geneva residents wishing to dispose of unwanted prescription medication simply need to bring it to the lobby of the Police Department.
 We will not accept used/unused needles, medication from businesses, pharmacies, nursing homes, or medical offices.
 Our program guidelines provide a comprehensive list of what items will be accepted.

 The Geneva Police Department would like to thank all the contributors from throughout the City for making this program possible.
 Julie Pouilly, Geneva Coalition for Youth; John Carlson, Carlson Tools; W. Richard Hoster, Smith & Richardson Inc., Bob Black, Black’s Auto Rebuilders and Delnor Community Hospital.
 Without their dedication and contributions this program would not have been possible.

-For further information, take a look at our Frequently asked Questions regarding this program or contact Sgt.
+For further information, take a look at our FAQs regarding this program or contact Sgt.
 Eli Rivera at 630-232-4736.